-See "3.10.
-The function generator".
+See "3.10 The function generator" on page 62.

 3.4.3.6 Sub menu "Communication"

 This sub menu offers settings for digital communication via the built-in interfaces USB and Ethernet and also for the optional interface modules of IF-AB series.